anandrajesh3556-hub/Smart-Chat/README.md

-# 🎓 Campus Talk
+# 💬 Smart Chat
 ### A PHP-Based Threads Style Social Platform for Campus Communities

-Campus Talk is a modern campus discussion and social networking web application developed using PHP, MySQL, HTML, CSS, and JavaScript.
+Smart Chat is a modern campus discussion and social networking web application developed using PHP, MySQL, HTML, CSS, and JavaScript.
 The platform is inspired by modern social media discussion applications and is designed specifically for college and university students to connect, interact, and share ideas digitally.

 This project was developed as a Minor Project and can run easily on localhost using XAMPP/WAMP or on any standard PHP hosting server.